MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 ---
 title: Create your own
+description: Get a copy of this template project which you can easily run and host on your GitHub account
 ---

-Get a copy of this template project which you can easily run and host on your GitHub account.

 ## Generate from template